tbazin/tbazin.github.io/notes/gce.md

 ### Mounting drive

-Code available for formatting on this page: https://cloud.google.com/compute/docs/disks/add-persistent-disk
+Code available to format drive on this page: https://cloud.google.com/compute/docs/disks/add-persistent-disk

+#### Properly creating the `/mnt/disks` folder

-Note: The code given on this Google page omits the creation of the `/mnt/disks` folder, which could result in bugs regarding the file permissions.
+The code given on this Google page omits the creation of the `/mnt/disks` folder, which could result in bugs regarding the file permissions.

 Code to properly create this folder and set the permissions: